GoodBotCo/GoodBotCo.github.io/_posts/2017-01-13-phoenix-dynaic-forms-and-semantic-ui.md

 end
 ```

 To sum it all up.
 We can essentially write Simple Form in Phoenix in approximately less than 30 minutes.
+If you have any value additions, please leave it a comment below, thanks!